 It also comes in handy for checking the general internet speed while you are at Starbucks or other public WiFi networks.

-You gotta have a big selection of great tunes while you are on the road to fill those long stretches of highway.
+You gotta have a big selection of great tunes while you are on the road to fill those long stretches of highway as you travel across America.

 Spotify is the way to go, giving you the option to either stream the music or save for offline playback.
 Just be sure to load up your channels with some sweet road trip songs.